danielc-evans/danielc-evans.github.io/about.md

 permalink: /about/
 ---

-I am a 2nd year student at the University of East Anglia studying a degree in Business Information Systems.
+I am a 2nd year student studying for a degree in Business Information Systems.

 I aspire to work in cyber security going into the future, with interests in forensics, penetration testing, ethical hacking, networks.